Skip to main content

 Impact on University Operations

-Many parts of the university are already experiencing the effects of these developments.
+The effects of these challenges are uneven across our divisions, with some experiencing significant, immediate impacts, and others experiencing lesser effects.
 In consultation with school leadership and partners in faculty governance, the university has been working to develop strategies to ameliorate the impact of research cuts and to plan for various scenarios ahead.

 Resources for Hopkins Researchers